The Hidden Costs of Poor Product Information Management

 What amounts to poor product information management?

-First, what is PIM?
-Product information management (PIM) encompasses the processes and tools that organizations use to collect, manage, enrich, and distribute all the information needed to market and sell products.
-The information typically includes technical specifications, product descriptions, pricing, and other relevant details.
+First, what is Product information management (PIM)?
+PIM encompasses the business processes and technology that organizations use to collect, manage, enrich, and distribute all the information needed to market and sell products.
+The information typically includes technical specifications, product descriptions, pricing, and other relevant details stored as structured data.

-Effective PIM has several objectives, which, when achieved, can positively impact your business.
-They include:
+Effective PIM has several objectives, which when achieved can deliver value and drive revenue for your business:

-1. Data consistency: Ensure consistent and accurate product information across all channels and touchpoints.
+Data consistency: Ensure consistent and accurate product information across all channels and touchpoints, providing reliable information to customers.

-2. Operational efficiency: Streamline processes for creating, updating, and distributing product information to reduce errors.
+Operational efficiency: Streamline business processes for creating, updating, and distributing product information to reduce errors and boost productivity.

-3. Time-to-market optimization: Enable faster product launches and updates by having readily available, accurate information.
+Time-to-market optimization: Enable faster product launches and updates by having readily available, accurate information through proper knowledge management.

-4. Enhanced customer experience: Provide comprehensive, accurate, and up-to-date product information to support informed purchasing decisions.
+Enhanced customer experience: Provide comprehensive, accurate, and up-to-date product information to support informed decisions and improve customer behavior.

-5. Improved decision-making: Facilitate better business insights and strategic planning through reliable and easily accessible product data.
+Improved decision-making: Facilitate better business insights through reliable and easily accessible structured data that provides actionable insights.

-6. Compliance and regulatory adherence: Ensure product information complies with industry regulations and standards, avoiding legal risks and ensuring transparency and accountability.
+Compliance and regulatory adherence: Ensure product information meets regulatory requirements and standards, avoiding legal and compliance risks while protecting intellectual property.

-So, it stands to reason that poor product information management occurs without effective PIM.
-In other words, poor product information management is the mishandling, disorganization, or inconsistent distribution of product-related data across an organization and its various sales channels.
+So it stands to reason that poor records management occurs without effective PIM.
+In other words, bad information management is the mishandling, disorganization, or inconsistent distribution of product-related data across an organization and its various sales channels—often resulting from inadequate information storage systems and poor records management practices.

 How does poor product information management manifest?